- Township Map Showing Historic Settlements

 Henry Allen was the first Postmaster followed by John Newell.
 Mr. Heitman, of Collingwood, built a general store next to the mill.

-Some other residents in the 1870’s were: Allan, Andrews, Bates, Beatty, Craig, Dinsmore, Dunseath, Gallagher, Hogen, Johnston, Lems, Molington, Moody, Nelly, Nelson, Newell, Orr, Perry, Purdy, Quinn, Radford, Rusk, Stewart, Wilson.
+Some other residents in the 1870’s were: Allan, Andrews, Bates, Beatty, Craig, Dinsmore, Dunseath, Gallagher, Hogen, Johnston, Levin, Molington, Moody, Nelly, Nelson, Newell, Orr, Perry, Purdy, Quinn, Radford, Rusk, Stewart, Wilson.

 By 1890, there was a Presbyterian Church and a school.
 Henry Heitman was the Postmaster.
 By then Bellamy, Dick, Hogg, Jemmison, Moffatt, Paughbam, Rinn, Scriver, Shaw and Thirston had joined the community.

 Black Bank's close proximity to Ruskiew, which was further east around the 2nd line, linked the two communities in many activities.

 Built by Edward McMulkin to grind local wheat into flour.